tmburt04/esy-react/README.md

 ## Release Notes
 ### **v2.2**
-- New and improved code generation across ALL commands!
+- New and improved code generation across ALL supported commands!
 - Optional ability to create sub-projects with `eysr project` command.
-- API keys can now be re-used across projects!
+- API keys can now be re-used across projets/repos!

 ### **v2.1**
 - Fixed bug with `esyr proj` command not setting the project root properly.